 Islands are amazing for wildlife supporting 20% of plants and animals (vertebrates) yet occupying less than 5% of the land mass.
 This isolation has allowed a wide variety of unique species to develop but has left them vulnerable.
 About 64% of species listed by the IUCN (International Union of Nature Conservation) as extinct and 45% of critically endangered species live, or lived, on islands.
 Non native invasive species are considered to be the single most important reason for biodiversity loss on islands worldwide.

 Island restoration projects covering a range of different non native invasive species is something that is now happening globally as people are recognising and tackling this issue to save their unique flora and fauna.
 Up to 2011 there have been 664 island restoration projects in 33 countries.
 In the UK there has been 10 successful rat removal projects to date including islands such as Ramsey in Wales, Canna in Scotland and Lundy in England.

-The island restoration project on St Agnes and Gugh will be the island with the largest community on whose rat population has been tackled to date in the world and the second largest in size in the UK.
+The island restoration project on St Agnes and Gugh is the island with the largest community on whose rat population has been successfully tackled to date (as of writing in October 2017) in the world and the second largest in size in the UK.
 This project will help inspire other island communities globally to help tackle one of the greatest threats to life on Earth.